 |

-| Reference Range: Normal |
+Reference Range: Normal |

 Limitations:

-- Transfusion may alter all Newborn Screening results.
+Transfusion may alter all Newborn Screening results.

-- EDTA and Citrate anticoagulants must not be used during the collections of the specimen.
+EDTA, Citrate and heparin anticoagulants must not be used during the collection of the specimen.

 Anticoagulants will cause inaccurate test results.

-- Hematocrit levels, prematurity, and age of the infant may affect the interpretation of results.
+Hematocrit levels, prematurity, and age of the infant may affect the interpretation of results.

-- Inaccurate and incomplete information may affect the interpretation of results.
+Inaccurate and incomplete information may affect the interpretation of results.

 |

-| Interpretation: Included in the Result Report.
-Click here for an example of the NBS Result Report with guidance. |
+Interpretation: Included in the Result Report.
+Result Report Examples: Normal (PDF 226kb), Abnormal (PDF 232kb). |

 Diagnostic Information:

-Galactosemia All specimens are screened to detect decreased levels of galactose-1-phospate uridyl transferase (GALT) as an indicator of galactosemia.
+Galactosemia: All specimens are screened to detect decreased levels of galactose-1-phospate uridyl transferase (GALT) as an indicator of galactosemia.

-Congenital Hypothyroidism All specimens are screened to detect thyroxine (T4) concentrations as an index of thyroid function.
+Congenital Hypothyroidism: All specimens are screened to detect thyroxine (T4) concentrations as an index of thyroid function.
 Specimens screened for T4 that meet certain retest requirements are also screened to detect elevated concentrations of thyroid stimulating hormone (TSH) (approximately 10% of daily run).

-Congenital Adrenal Hyperplasia All specimens are screened to detect elevated concentrations of 17-hydroxy progesterone (17-OHP) which could signify congenital adrenal hyperplasia (CAH).
+Congenital Adrenal Hyperplasia: All specimens are screened to detect elevated concentrations of 17-hydroxy progesterone (17-OHP) which could signify congenital adrenal hyperplasia (CAH).

-Biotinidase Deficiency All specimens are screened to detect reduced presence or absence of biotinidase (BIOT) activity as an indicator of biotinidase deficiency.
+Biotinidase Deficiency: All specimens are screened to detect reduced presence or absence of biotinidase (BIOT) activity as an indicator of biotinidase deficiency.

 |